 First things first, make sure you're only considering plants that are appropriate

 zone.
 As you're browsing the site, make sure that you're focusing on plants that will grow in your zone.
-You will also want to consider how much sun
+You'll also want to consider how much sun

 your site will get, how and if the plants will be watered, and the condition of the soil.
 These are big considerations and you'll want to eliminate

-any plants from consideration that don't make this first-round cut.
+any plants that don't make this first-round cut.

-Next, consider whether your screening need is seasonal or whether it's something you need to have in place all year.
+Next, consider whether your need is seasonal or whether it's something you need to have in place all year.
 If year-round, you'll want to focus your search on evergreen plants.
 If your need is centered around the spring to fall months, deciduous plants, even large-scale perennials and grasses, can be added to the mix of plants under consideration.

 Determine the required size and proper position of the plants.
 Do remember that screening plants set back from your property boundaries can work very well; they don't need to be lined up in a narrow perimeter bed running along the property's edge, as is too often the case.
 More interesting and equally effective, a carefully positioned tree set into the interior of your garden can provide screening and shelter.
-This is an especially effective means of providing privacy from looming neighboring buildings, think about how sheltered you feel when sitting under an outdoor umbrella.
+This is an especially effective means of providing privacy from looming neighboring buildings: think about how sheltered you feel when sitting under an outdoor umbrella.